exercism/javascript/concepts/classes/about.md

 ## Prototype Syntax

 In OOP, you want to create objects from "templates" so that they include certain data and functionality.
-The data (keys in the object) are called _properties_ in the OOP context, the functionality (functions included in the object) are called _methods_.
+The data (keys in the object) are called _fields_ in the OOP context, the functionality (functions in the object) are called _methods_.

 ### Constructor Function